tes465/LaminB-ID/README.md

         + The first argument is the file to establish the measurement thresholds (likely the control file)
         + The second arguement is the delimiter of the file (comma, space or tab)
         + The third argument is the second file to phenotype, likely the experimental treatment data
-    + In order for the script to access the files, the current directory must contain the two files.
+    + In order for the script to access the files, the current directory must contain the two files and the python file.
         + The first option is to save the files in the root(Home) directory
         + The second option is to change the current directory to the directory where the files are saved.\
           This is done by used the cd command.
 For example, on a Mac if the files are saved in the documents\
           folder use `$ cd Documents/` to change the current directory to Documents.
 Once the current directory\
           contains the two files, the script can be used properly.
-3. Examples
+4. Examples
     + Without arguments:
       ```
       $ LaminB_Phenotyping.py